The wait is over! The Duke and Duchess of Sussex welcomed a royally amazing addition to the family Monday morning.

-William and his wife, Catherine, the Duchess of Cambridge, faced a similar situation when they were expecting their first child.
+William and his wife, Catherine, Duchess of Cambridge, faced a similar situation when they were expecting their first child.

-That prompted Queen Elizabeth to override a decree issued in 1917 by her grandfather, King George V, that limited the titles that members of the royal family could hold.
+That prompted Queen Elizabeth to override a decree issued in 1917 by her grandfather, King George V, that limited the titles members of the royal family could hold.
 In essence, only the eldest male descendant in the direct male line of the sovereign could be called a prince.